Tenants: If You Need Repairs

 This is to notify you that the rental unit at which you manage and which I occupy needs repairs for the following defects:

-The Washington Residential Landlord Tenant Act requires that the landlord begin to make repairs requested by a tenant within a specific time period as follows:
+The Washington Residential Landlord Tenant Act requires you to begin to make repairs requested by me within one of these specific time periods:

-A list of landlord responsibilities required by the act is attached.
-If the repairs are not completed within the applicable period of time, I intend to use the remedies provided in the Landlord-Tenant Act.
+A list of landlord responsibilities required by the Act is attached.
+If the repairs are not completed within the applicable period of time, I intend to use the remedies provided in the Act.